 Treating the Headache

-A discussion of medications used to treat a migraine or stop them from occurring is presented in the Member Page on migraine disorder treatment (https://www.neuroscirandd.com/member-page/migraine-disorder-treatment/).
+A longer discussion of medications used to treat migraines or stop them from occurring is presented on our migraine disorder treatment page (https://www.neuroscirandd.com/migraine-treatment/).
 In brief, really good medications are now available.
 Your health care provider will likely have suggestions of medications you might try.
-Until the medication starts working many people get a bit of quick, temporary relief from a cold pack on the side of the head with the headache, and lying down quietly in a darkened room.
-If you think there are triggers, like foods or missing meals or too little sleep, avoid them.
+In the 30 to 90 minutes before the medication starts working many people get a bit of quick, temporary, though partial relief from a cold pack on the side of the head with the headache, and lying down quietly in a darkened room.
+If you think there are triggers, like foods or missing meals or too little sleep, obviously avoid them if you can.

 There’s an old saying in medicine, a bit of medical philosophy.
-If you want to live a long and healthy life, have a minor medical condition at a young age, and then take care of that condition and yourself for your whole life.
+If you want to live a long and healthy life, develop a minor medical condition at a young age, and then take care of that condition and yourself for the rest of your life.
 Though you might feel like you want to die in the midst of the worst migraine, migraine syndrome is one of those minor medical conditions.
 They don’t kill you.
 Having them is awful, to be sure.
 But they make you sensitive to your surroundings and yourself.
-They make you aware of what is good for your health and what bad behaviors to need to avoid.
+They make you aware of what is good for your health and what bad behaviors you need to avoid.
 They make you examine more carefully what and when you eat and drink.
 Maybe you’ll decide to cut back on alcoholic beverages.
 Maybe you will want to smoke less.
-Follow a better schedule and get regular sleep.
-Stay away from too much stress and get away from stress if it catches you.
+Follow a better schedule, get regular exercise and sleep.
+Stay away from too much stress and get away from stress if it envelops you.
 And you’re motivated to see your medical care provider now and again for your headaches.
 A good roadmap, indeed, for a long and healthy life.